 Collaboration Is the Key – Go with the Flow

-Collaboration opened up the new doors.
+Collaboration opened up new doors.

 The Lineage Starts with You – Kamon

-You don’t have Japanese blood so you can’t have the Kamon?
+You don’t have Japanese blood, so you can’t have the Kamon?
 That’s wrong.
 You can start your family crest history with a newly designed Kamon by you.

 These sophisticated patterns with historic weight have endless possibilities to enrich your life.
 Let’s see what the powerful energy of the Kamon can add to our lives!